ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

    it is not able to reference a generic node in the representation graph.

-   Since JSON Pointer is a document unrelated to YAML, we decided to isolate the impacts of changes in JSON Pointer on YAML fragments: only fragments starting with "/" are "delegated" to an external spec,
+   Since JSON Pointer is a specification unrelated to YAML, we decided to isolate the impacts of changes in JSON Pointer on YAML fragments: only fragments starting with "/" are "delegated" to an external spec,